Helping autistic teenagers recognise attraction and romantic feelings

 Photos or drawings showing how people behave when they’re not interested might be a good idea too.
 The images might be of people looking, moving or turning away, folding arms or not answering when your child talks to them.

 Your child might ask tricky questions, like, ‘How do I get a girlfriend/boyfriend?’ or ‘How do you kiss someone?’
-By answering these questions and speaking to your child about sex and sexuality, you can help your child to understand their feelings and behave appropriately.
+By answering these questions and speaking to your child about sex and sexuality, you can help your child to understand their own and other people’s feelings.

-For example, your child might call someone a lot when that person doesn’t want to be called, or keep asking someone on a date when the person has already said no a few times.
-This might be because the other person has made an excuse like ‘I’m busy this weekend’, rather than saying, ‘No I don’t want to’.
+For example, your child might call someone a lot when that person doesn’t want them to.
+Or they might keep asking someone on a date when the person has already said no a few times.
+This might be because the other person has made an excuse like ‘I’m busy this weekend’, rather than saying, ‘No, I don’t want to’.

 You could explain that if someone says no, you don’t ask them again.
 And if someone makes an excuse twice, you don’t ask them again.
 You could turn this into a visual reminder sheet.